At WES Since: 2021

 Bio:

-Lauren originally hails from the DC metro area.
-After graduating from Whitman, she lived in New Zealand for a year as an au pair.
-She then earned her B.A. from Salisbury University, and most recently served as a lead pre-k teacher for the Goddard School in Bethesda.
-She loves teaching and seeing the milestones children accomplish from the start and end of the school year.
-She can’t wait to see the progress of each child this year!
-In her spare time, she loves to hike the great outdoors with her puppy sidekick, Jasper, when they’re not baking up cookies in her kitchen.
+I originally hail from the DC metro area.
+After graduating from Whitman, I lived in New Zealand for a year as an au pair.
+I then earned my B.A. from Salisbury University, and most recently served as a lead PreK teacher for the Goddard School in Bethesda.
+I love teaching and seeing the milestones children accomplish from the start and end of the school year—and can’t wait to see the progress of each child this year!
+In my spare time, I love to hike the great outdoors with my puppy sidekick, Jasper, when we’re not baking cookies in my kitchen.

 At WES Since: 2018